 Making the Decision

 Deciding to undergo surgery is an important process.
 It is important to maintain an open dialog with doctors and surgeons, and ask questions as they may arise.
-Many factors may influence a patient’s decision to undergo surgery, including money, taking time off of work, extent of daily disruption, and support system.
+Many factors may influence a patient’s decision to undergo surgery, including money, potential need for revision or failed initial surgery, taking time off of work, the extent of daily disruption, and support system.

 Carpal Tunnel Release Surgery Timeline